The 20 Best Korean BBQ Restaurants in Singapore

 3. What is the difference between regular BBQ and Korean BBQ?

 Korean BBQ is made up of diced-up marinated meats grilled on a special grill.
 It comes with all of the side dishes as well as numerous sauces to dip the meats in.
 It is frequently served with rice and soup.
 Meanwhile, traditional barbecue is cooked over an open fire using wood, propane gas, or charcoal.
 Its side dishes often include some type of bread or roll, baked beans, collard greens, and so forth.
 Some Korean restaurants will supply barbecue sauce, although the majority will have marinated or sauced meat before grilling.
-This gives Korean BBQ a distinctive flavor.
+This gives Korean BBQ a distinctive flavour.